frappe/erpnext/erpnext/docs/user/manual/en/customer-portal/sign-up.md

-Customers have to log-in to the Company Website, and sign-up as a customer.
+Customers have to log-in to the organization Website, and sign-up as a customer.

 #### Step 1: Click on Login Icon